-2. Quote/Summary/Paraphrase of source: be sure to include the page number, if possible.
+2. Quote/Summarize/Paraphrase the source: be sure to include the page number, if possible.

 3. Translate the source: define any key words your audience might not know, and restate the main ideas of the source in your own words to demonstrate your understanding of its meaning and bring your reader up to speed on the subject matter.

 4. Analyze/Critique/Interpret the source: this is where your ability to persuade comes into play.
 You control the conversation!
 Explore the source, dissect it, take it apart to see what makes it tick.
 Propose your unique perspective on the source’s meaning and significance.
 What is it really saying and how is that meaning conveyed?
 Why does it matter?

 5. Synthesize the quote: by combining the source and your own ideas, you should now be able to create new knowledge that connects back to your own thesis and adds your voice to the conversation established by your source.
 How does this source fuel your argument?
 Why does your argument need this source to succeed?
 Connect the dots!

 Temple's Student Success Center is an excellent source of help for writers.
 It offers one-on-one tutoring sessions for individuals seeking to work together with a tutor to improve their work.
 The Center also offers handouts and style guides on topics which writers frequently grapple.

 Provide background information or context -- You can use facts and statistics to support generalizations or to establish the importance of your topic.